nobz226/nobz-beats-app/README.md

 2. 🎯 Select the desired output format
 3. 🔘 Click "Convert"
 4. 💾 Download the converted file

-### 📺 YouTube to Audio
-1. 📋 Paste a YouTube URL (video or playlist)
-2. 🎯 Select the output format
-3. 🔘 Click "Convert"
-4. 💾 Download the audio file

 ### 🤖 AI Production Guide
 1. 💬 Type a question about music production